martin-eden/pet_aux/readme.txt

+Does not work in 2019!

+Sorry guys, Blizz now requires passport to obtain AuthID.
+Fuck them.

+I'll keep code locally for tinkering but this repository will be
+deleted:
+  * I can't test it's current functionality
+  * my account was BANNED FOREWER in WoW.
+Feels like medal of honour.
+  * I'm tired of WoW.
+I've tried and saw a lot of thinkgs while I was playing 2009/2015

+--
 This is project from the "gray zone" of World of Warcraft.
 It downloads current auction snapshots for given realms and finds minimal prices for given pets on realm.
 (1)